KuJoe/KToYS/README.md

 <br />
 1.6 - Added an import feature to make it easier to add and update services (see additional info below).<br />
       Code clean up by GIANTCRAB.<br />
+1.7 - Added sorting to index.php and removed echo from job.php<br />
 <br />

 //Demo<br />